hashim222/p5-coding-library/testings.md

 ## Lighthouse Check

 - When I performed the Lighthouse test on my laptop, I received a performance score of 22.
 This has previously been an issue on my laptop too, as the lighthouse score was displaying a lower score on previous projects.
 So I asked my friend to check the lighthouse on his desktop, and I had a performance score of 80, and a best practice score of 83.
 However, mobile results were still low for two main reasons: serve images in next-generation formats and reduce unused JavaScript.
 Unfortunately, I did not have enough time to fix those in this iteration.
-But I will fix those in the future.
+All these scores will be fixed to the maximum level in the future.

   - ### Desktop